bintracker/bintracker/libmdal/docs/schemta.md

 ### Directives (Pseudo-Ops)

 Schemta assembler directives are prefixed by a dot.
-A directive can be a Scheme s-expression, or one of the pre-defined directives listed below.
+A directive can be one of the pre-defined directives listed below, or a [dot expression](#dot-expressions).

 #### .align

 Usage: <pre><b>.align</b> <i>value [, fill]</i></pre>

-Align the current origin to the next multiple of `value`, which must be a number, symbol, or s-expression directive.
+Align the current origin to the next multiple of `value`, which must be a number, symbol, or dot expression.
 The optional `fill` argument specifies a byte value to be used as fill.
 If the second argument is omitted, memory will be filled with 0-bytes.

 #### .cpu